ppaltsokas/ai-photo-manager/README.md

 # AI Photo Gallery Manager

-A local, AI-powered photo management tool that helps you **search, review, and safely delete photos using natural language**.
+A local photo manager that helps you search, review, and safely delete images using natural language.

-This app scans your photo folders, understands what's inside each image using an AI vision model, and lets you find images with prompts like:
+It scans your photo folders, generates short captions with an AI vision model, and lets you search with prompts like:

 - "math notes"
 - "handwritten equations"